-109502L5 Wiodule 5 - Wapping Requirem ent Conduct compar ny financial analysis to identify clients' Know ledge A pplication n] Behaviou : r needs Level: 5 Credit: 4 Conducting diffectompany performany performant of the account reviewing of difference of the account reviewing of the account reviewing of the account reviewing of difference of the account reviewing the account review revi erent kinds of analyses to evaluate the mance of banking facilities applicants as ant planning process.
-This involves derent financial reports of the clients and tent kinds of lending to small and medium Demonstrate in-depth knowledge on company financial analysis by applying it to evaluate different common methodologies within the bank's framework in analysing company performance and to develop a suitable approach for assessing the current banking facility application.
+109502L5 Widdle 5 Williams Requirem ent Conduct compar ny financial analysis to identify clients' Know ledge A pplication n] Behaviou r needs Level: 5 Credit: 4 Conducting different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing of different company performance part of the account reviewing performance part of the account review performance part of erent kinds of analyses to evaluate the mance of banking facilities applicants as ant planning process.
+This involves ferent financial reports of the clients and ent kinds of lending to small and medium Demonstrate in-depth knowledge on company financial analysis by applying it to evaluate different common methodologies within the bank's framework in analysing company performance and to develop a suitable approach for assessing the current banking facility application.
 Demonstrate professional knowledge in the clients' industry, e.g key terms and terminology, performance indicators for analysis, business cycle, competitive landscape, latest development, etc. in order to identify focus and scope of company analysis.
 Identify information useful for understanding the businesses and employ different approaches to obtain the relevant information for account planning purpose (e.g. send request to clients, industry practitioners, etc.) Consolidate relevant financial data and evaluate financial position of client by analysing financial statements, business contracts, ageing reports and, etc. Analyse the strategic direction and major business initiatives to identify the future potential, challenges, and opportunities of the company.
 Evaluate the business models and identify factors that may impose significant effects on their earnings and cost structures hence to predict the prospect of the business.
 Assess the risk of potential financial loss that doing business the client, ultimately determining whether to offer the credit facilities.
 Identify key forces shaping the industry of the clients' businesses and learn from the accuracy of historical forecasts to make adjustments to the assessment methods.
 Analyse the value chain of the business and adopt a holistic consideration to assess opportunities and risks associated with the client's operations.
 Compare the performance, business model and operations of the clients with companies of similar size in the same industry hence to produce a fair judgement.
-Module (M) Submodules (S) Content sis by in the , e.g. is, : in ınd n for y ition to he ipose to with esses ı the he nce to M3S1 Bank Products and Credit Facility Structure for Large and Complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process X X X
+Module (M) Submodules (S) Content sis by in the o sis, c. in and n for y ition , to the npose to with esses n the the nce to M3S1 Bank Products and Credit Facility Structure for Large and Complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process X X X